JasonWurunfei/RunfeiWu/blogs/Unity_Fmod.md

 ---
 title: Unity + Fmod
-datetime: 2023-10-18T11:00:00.000CEST
+datetime: 2023-10-18T11:00:00.000+02:00
+tags: [Unity, Fmod]
 ---
 # Unity + Fmod

-Notes from the video [How to make an Audio System in Unity | Unity + FMOD Tutorial]([How to make an Audio System in Unity | Unity + FMOD Tutorial - YouTube](https://www.youtube.com/watch?v=rcBHIOjZDpk)).
+Notes from the video [How to make an Audio System in Unity | Unity + FMOD Tutorial - YouTube](https://www.youtube.com/watch?v=rcBHIOjZDpk).

 Fmod in game is almost an industry standard for **adaptative audio**.